Valve Corporation: Transition to services (2010–2014)

 In 2009, Valve hired IceFrog, the developer of Defense of the Ancients, a Warcraft III mod.
 IceFrog led the development of a sequel not associated with the Warcraft elements, Dota 2, released in 2013.
 Alongside Dota 2 in 2011, Valve started the International, an annual esports tournament for Dota 2 with a prize pool supported by Valve and funds from microtransactions from battle passes purchased by players.
 Valve released Portal 2 in April 2011.
 As with the original Portal, Valve employed a Digipen student team to help develop it; the team behind Tag: The Power of Paint implemented the new gel gameplay.
+In April 2010, Valve launched Steam for Mac OS X along with ports of several of its games including the Half-Life series.

 The Screen Digest analyst Ed Barton estimated Valve's 2010 revenue to be in the "high hundreds of millions of dollars".
 As of 2011, Valve had an estimated worth of $2 to 4 billion and employed 250 people; according to Newell, this made it more profitable per employee than Google or Apple.
 Most of Valve's revenue came from Steam, which controlled 50 to 70% of the market for downloaded PC games in 2011.

 By 2011, Valve had replaced episodic development with a platform-oriented approach, whereby games such as Left 4 Dead 2 and Team Fortress 2 were continually updated through Steam updates.
 In June 2012, Valve hired the economist Yanis Varoufakis to study the online economies of their games.
 That December, Valve acquired Star Filled Studios, a two-person studio, to open a San Francisco office.
-Valve closed the office in August 2013 when they decided it had little benefit.
+Valve closed the office in August 2013 when it decided it had little benefit.
 At the 2013 D.I.C.E.
 Summit, Newell announced that he and the film director J. J. Abrams were collaborating to produce a Half-Life or Portal film, as well as a possible game.